grafana/alloy/docs/sources/shared/deploy-alloy.md

 {{< param "PRODUCT_NAME" >}} is a flexible, vendor-neutral telemetry collector.
 This flexibility means that {{< param "PRODUCT_NAME" >}} doesn’t enforce a specific deployment topology but can work in multiple scenarios.

-This page lists common topologies used for deployments of {{% param "PRODUCT_NAME" %}}, when to consider using each topology, issues you may run into, and scaling considerations.
+This page lists common topologies used for {{% param "PRODUCT_NAME" %}} deployments, when to consider using each topology, issues you may run into, and scaling considerations.

 ## As a centralized collection service